maduhu/Documentation/DFSP/README.md

 ## Default Ports

-Each service has some default ports in the development environment.
+Each service has default ports in the development environment.
 Below you can find these defaults for each project.
 For latest machine DNS names, check the [machines list](https://github.com/LevelOneProject/Docs/blob/master/AWS/Infrastructure/machines.md).

 | project                                                                       | debug console    |  httpserver port | API
 | ---------------                                                               | ------------     | ---------------  | -----------